Ordnance QF 25-pounder Short: Design

-The QF 25-pounder Short could use three standard charges to obtain a range of up to 10400 yd.
+The 25-pounder Short had a maximum range approximately 87 percent that of the standard gun.
+It could use three standard charges to obtain a range of up to 10400 yd.
 This range could be extended to 11500 yd if a super charge was used, though standing instructions warned against doing so except in emergencies due to the strain they placed on the gun carriage.
 The gun could fire the same variety of ammunition as the standard 25-pounder; namely high explosive, armour piercing, smoke, gas, propaganda and illumination shells.
-While the prototype gun was fitted with a gun shield, this was later removed and not incorporated into the production weapons.
+The rate of fire was three or four rounds per minute, compared to five rounds per minute for the standard 25-pounder.
+The Short guns were also less accurate.